jpower432/client/README.md

 #### Requirements
 - To publish a linked collection, a registry that support sparse manifests lists is required

-# Glossary

-`collection`: a collection of linked files represented as on OCI artifact `schema`: the properties and datatypes that can be specified within a collection

 ## Publish content to use with a container runtime
 #### Steps
 1. Create a simple Go application